-- 1 Add placeholder text to your design, and specify the font size and basic formatting. - 2 Click Window ▶ Inspectors ▶ Comments. - In the drawing window, click the placeholder text you want to mark for review.
+- 1 Add placeholder text to your design, and specify the font size and basic formatting. - 2 Click Window ▶ Inspectors ▶ Comments. - 3 In the Comments inspector, click the Collaborative Text tool button - In the drawing window, click the placeholder text you want to mark for review.